Davao Death Squad: Vigilante methods

 Members of the death squad were managed by police, according to Human Rights Watch.
 These officers provided the assailants with training, weapons and ammunition, motorcycles, and information on the targets.
 Lists of targets were drawn up by police or barangay (village or district) officials.
 Information might include a name, address and a photograph.
 Local police stations were allegedly pre-warned to facilitate the murders and the escape of the assailants.
-According to testimony by Edgar Matobato in a 2016 Senate hearing he was assigned to kill certain targets that the police wanted dead such as like drug pushers, rapists, snatch thieves, etc. in the allegations.
+According to testimony by Edgar Matobato in a 2016 Senate hearing, he was assigned to kill certain targets that the police wanted dead such as drug pushers, rapists, and snatch thieves.

 Witnesses reported that police officers took a surprisingly long time to respond to incidents, even where these occurred in the vicinity of police stations.
 Officers neglected to follow basic investigative procedures, such as collecting bullet casings from the street.
 Human Rights Watch reported that the standard tactics of the killers was to arrive in small groups of two or three on unlicensed motorbikes.
 Victims would be stabbed or shot without warning during daytime in public areas, such as bars, cafes, markets, shopping areas, jeepneys or tricycles, and in the presence of numerous witnesses.
 Assailants were generally paid between PHP5,000 and PHP50,000 (US$114 – US$1,147) for an assassination, depending on the target.

 Public opinion

 There appears to have been a certain degree of public approval among citizens of Davao City for the actions of the death squad, primarily fueled by public discontent at "the arduous and ineffective judicial system" that created an environment where extrajudicial executions seemed to be a "practical resort" to suppress crime in the city.
-There were subsequent reports of death squads operating in other cities, including General Santos, Digos, and Tagum City in Mindanao as well as in Cebu City, the second largest city in the Philippines.
+There were subsequent reports of death squads operating in other cities, including General Santos, Digos, and Tagum City in Mindanao as well as in Cebu City.